US-China trade war sees Huawei launch unique data centre chipset

 This announcement comes amidst the ongoing US-China trade war, indicating the telecom giant is aiming to steer clear of procurement problems with American makers.
 By developing its own chipsets and key components in advanced electronics like smartphones and computers, Xu says Huawei will not only enhance its global competitiveness but also stabilise its chipset supply in these uncertain times.

-The company has asserted it will be using the chipsets exclusively in its own data centres and servers with no intentions to sell to anyone else.
+The company has asserted it will be using the chipsets exclusively in its own data centers and servers with no intentions to sell to anyone else.

 "Huawei has continuously innovated in the computing domain in order to create customer value.
 We believe that, with the advent of the intelligent society, the computing market will see continuous growth in the future,” says Xu.